+ Tango in Buenos Aires, milongas, shows, lessons, academies

 In 2007 the Tango Mariposita School of San Telmo opened its doors, created and directed by Carolina Bonaventura.

-+ SHOWS DE TANGO EN BUENOS AIRES
++ TANGO SHOWS IN BUENOS AIRES

 The more traditional tanguero redoubt of Buenos Aires, in the historical helmet of the corner without porch of Balcarce and Independencia, San Telmo.